danilrudin/danilrudin/README.md

 ## 👋 Hi there!

-I’m Danil Rudin aka Maslinin, and I'm 21 years old.
+I’m Danil Rudin aka Maslinin.
 I'm a graduate student of `Moscow College of Business Technologies` with a degree in `Information Safety of Automated Systems`.

 Now I work for `Logrocon Software Engineering`.